 Figure 10 shows how the four management scenarios affect the total exchange fluxes between the rivers and the aquifer.
 In the base scenario (Figure 10A), the Adige River and the ditches systems are fed by the aquifer in most of the 25 realizations.
 Uncertainty in water fluxes is comparable in all water bodies, as shown by the similar amplitude of the boxes in Figure 10A.
 By decreasing the Adige River stage (Scenario RS05, Figure 10B), the water flowing into the aquifer decreases as decreases the recharge fluxes from the rivers to the aquifer.
 On the other hand, the increased water extraction from wells (Scenario PW5A, Figure 10C) increases the recharge fluxes from the rivers to the aquifer.
 Fluxes resulting from the application of the Scenario PW2 are not reported in Figure 10 because they are very similar to those obtained for the Scenario PW5A (the only difference consist in a reduction by around 50% in the recharge fluxes).
-Figure 10D shows the contribution of the ditches to the aquifer recharge (Scenario PW5B).
-When the ditches recharge the aquifer, the Adige contribution to the aquifer dynamics.
+Figure 10D shows the contribution of the ditches to the aquifer slightly decreases.
+This analysis confirms the fundamental role of the Adige River in the aquifer dynamics.
 With the actual extraction activity, the total mass balance of the aquifer for June 2008 suggests that the aquifer mainly recharges the Adige River but a more intense exploitation of the aquifer can modify this status (Figure 10C,D), leading to an increase in the potential aquifer vulnerability.